A member of the Rose family, related to plums, peaches, and apricots, and

 Prune: In winter, remove dead, broken and diseased limbs.

 Remove crossing limbs and those that do not promote a strong structure.

-If the trunk or branches are exposed to full sun, apply white interior
+If the trunk or branches are exposed to full sun, apply white citrus tree paint

 Propagation: Cuttings grafted onto rootstock.
 Can be grown from

 seed to produce a very large tree.

 Pests: Very susceptible to brown rot, bacterial canker, cytospora canker,